-Nerve Damage
+Nerve Damage Treatment

 Nerves are fragile and can be damaged by continued compression, being over-stretched, cutting, and other causes.
-Nerve injuries can block messages getting to the brain, so muscles don’t function correctly; they can create a loss of feeling in the area served by the nerve; they can create burning or freezing types of pain; and other problems.
+Nerve injuries can block messages getting to the brain, so muscles don’t function correctly; they can create a loss of feeling in the area served by the nerve; they can create a burning or freezing type of pain; and other problems.

 At Los Angeles Nerve Institute, Dr. Seruya is a specialist in peripheral nerve surgery.
 Here’s some information so you can better understand the nerves and different ways they can become damaged.